 Beginning well can be as easy as establishing a morning routine.

 “When it comes to beginning your day, take it from a master chef.
 Set up the essential ingredients for the task ahead.
 You no longer have to be distracted about every single item which requires your attention.
 Focus on what’s right in front of you and start with a single bite,” advises Linda Esposito, LCSW for Psychology Today.

 7 Hacks to Save Time and your Sanity in the Morning

 1. Organized Accessories are Easy to Grab in the Mornings

 Make scarves, belts, and other accessories easy to find in your closet.
-Rather than stuff them into one big bin, hang scarves on a pair of paper-towel holders mounted on the inside of one closet door to keep them neat and wrinkle-free.
-A kitchen-utensil rail proves to be ideal for belts: Each gets its own S hook.
+Rather than stuff them into one big bin, hang scarves on a pair of paper towel holders mounted inside one closet door to keep them neat and wrinkle-free.
+A kitchen utensil rail proves to be ideal for belts: Each gets its own S hook.

 2. Organizing a Simple Morning Coffee Station